 To get the best performance from this HDTV, I suggest you use the “Calibrated” or “Calibrated Dark” picture mode.
 The difference between the two is the backlight strength.

-The full-array LED backlighting allows this set to achieve better peak white and deeper blacks than previous models of the E-series that I’ve viewed.
-Picture uniformity was also good due to the sets full-array backlighting scheme.
+The full-array LED backlighting allows this set to achieve better peak whites and deeper blacks than previous models of the E-series that I’ve viewed.
+Picture uniformity was also good due to the set’s full-array backlighting scheme.

 Colors can also benefit from this backlighting technique which makes them more vibrant.
 However, on the E500i-B1 the colors (although good) still weren’t as vibrant as I would have liked to have seen.
 Detail and picture sharpness really shined with this set and were produced with good results with no softness in the image.

-Black levels on the E500iB1 cannot compete with plasma as expected; but were still good, thanks in part to the sets full-array local dimming, which allowed the set to produce respectable black level, decent contrast and good shadow detail.
+Black levels on the E500iB1 cannot compete with plasma as expected but were still good, thanks in part to the TV’s full-array local dimming, which allowed the set to produce respectable black level, decent contrast and good shadow detail.
 To improve the black levels, you can use the black detail option in the advanced picture menu.
 This will increase black levels and contrast and make color saturation pop a bit more.
 I personally don’t like to use these types of picture enhancement options, but in this case, it does improve picture quality.

 Side angle viewing dimmed noticeably at about 20 degrees and became very distracting at about 45 degrees.
 This is very common for a budget LED-LCD HDTV.
 So this set is not ideal for large groups with individuals having to sit at wide viewing angles.

 The overall picture quality of the E500iB1 is very good for an HDTV in this price class and compares favorably with Samsung’s UN50EH5300FXZA.